 - Take your time... be creative... and have fun!
 Make this a family project.
 Let the kids be responsible for painting a specific architectural detail - what's the worst that can happen?

 - The simpler your house, the fewer colors you'll need.
-For an elaborate Victorian, plan to use four to six colors.
+For an elaborate Victorian house style, plan to use four to six colors.